JafRojasCR/jafrojas/README.md

 Personal page for Jafet Alonso Rojas Bello, handling portfolios, previews of projects and so much more!

+> Unified setup: install and run everything from the repo root with `npm install` then `npm run dev` (backend on 3000, frontend on 5173 via proxy).
+Keep all env vars in `.env.local` at the repo root.
+Deploy to Vercel by running `npm run build`; `/api/*` requests are handled via `api/index.js`.

 ## Features

 - **Landing Page**: Professional landing page with personal information and social media links